Less Pain, More Energy

 Stretch Your Fingers

 To do: Close your fingers, making a fist.
 Then, open and extend the fingers as straight as possible.
 Repeat this exercise, gradually increasing up to 20 times, twice daily.
-To further increase strength, squeeze a foam or sponge ball about the size of a tennis ball.
-Release and extend the fingers.
+To make it harder, squeeze a foam or sponge ball about the size of a tennis ball.
+Release and extend your fingers.

 Keep Wrists Flexible

-To do: This exercise is done sitting at a table or desk.
+To do: Do this exercise sitting at a table or desk.
 With your left forearm on the table, let your left hand hang over the edge of the table.
 Using your right hand, grab the fingers of your left hand and bend your left hand at the wrist, slowly moving it up and then down as far as possible without pain.
 Repeat with the opposite hand.
 Increase up to 20 repetitions, twice daily.

 Try Hip Rotation

 To do: Sit or lie on your back on the floor or on a bed, feet slightly apart.
-With your legs and knees straight, turn your knees in toward each other and touch the toes of your feet together, holding for 5 seconds.
-Now turn the legs and knees out, and hold for 5 seconds.
+With your legs and knees straight, turn your knees in toward each other and touch the toes of your feet together.
+Hold for 5 seconds.
+Now turn your legs and knees out, and hold for 5 seconds.
 Repeat this, gradually increasing up to five, 10, and then 20 repetitions, twice daily.

 Get Flexible Feet

-To do: Facing the wall, place palms flat on the wall, one foot forward, and one foot back.
+To do: Facing a wall, place your palms flat on the wall, one foot forward, and one foot back.
 Leaving your heels on the floor, lean forward.
-As you do so, feel the pull in the calf of your back leg and the Achilles tendon at the back of the ankle.
+As you do so, feel a gentle pull in the calf of your back leg and the Achilles tendon at the back of the ankle.
 Hold for 30 seconds.
 Do three repetitions.
 Then reverse the position of your legs and repeat.

 Avoid High-Impact Exercise

-High-impact exercises, such as jogging, running, or playing tennis on hard pavement, can put excess stress on your joints.
-Lifting heavy weights may also not be the best form of exercise for people with RA.
-Looking for a more intense workout?
-Talk with your doctor first to see if you can do more taxing exercises such as heavy weight lifting, tennis, basketball, or volleyball without risk of joint injury.
+High-impact exercises, such as jogging, running, or playing tennis on hard pavement, can put too much stress on your joints.
+Lifting heavy weights may also not be the best form of exercise when you have RA.
+Want a more intense workout?
+Talk with your doctor first to see what's OK for you to do.

-Fatigue is common with RA, making it difficult to feel energetic, so balance rest with exercise.
-During a flare, short periods of rest are important to reduce active joint inflammation and pain and to fight fatigue.
+Pace yourself.
+During a flare, you need short periods of rest.
 This doesn't mean bed rest, unless your doctor recommends it.
-Too much inactivity weakens muscles and can increase joint pain.
+Too much inactivity weakens muscles and can make joint pain worse.